umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/major-upgrades.md

 **Upgrading from Umbraco 9**

 When upgrading from Umbraco 9, you need to upgrade to the closest [Long-term Support (LTS) major](https://umbraco.com/products/knowledge-center/long-term-support-and-end-of-life/).
 For Umbraco 9 that is Umbraco 10.
+From Umbraco 10 you can then upgrade directly to the next long-term support which is Umbraco 13.

 When upgrading from Umbraco 9 to Umbraco 10, follow the dropdowns named: _**"Upgrading from Umbraco 9"**_ in the steps of the guide.